 M42 (NGC 1976) - mag. +4.0, the Great Orion Nebula or Orion Nebula is the constellation's most celebrated deep sky object.
 It's an emission / reflection nebula and star forming region that spans more than a degree of sky.
 M42 is easily visible to the naked eye and a spectacular sight through all forms of optical instrument.
 It contains multiple star theta1 (θ1) Orionis.
-This group of hot stars - commonly known as "the Trapezium" - illuminates the surrounding nebula.
-The Trapezium name derives from the four main stars that are visible through small telescopes although apertures of greater than 150mm (6-inch) or so will easily reveal another two.
+This group of hot stars, known as the Trapezium, illuminates the surrounding nebula.
+The Trapezium name derives from the four main stars that are visible through small telescopes, although apertures of greater than 150mm (6-inch) or so are required to easily reveal another two stars.

 M42 is 1,340 light-years from Earth.

 NGC 2024 - also known as the Flame Nebula is a glowing area of gas about 0.5 degrees wide just east of Alnitak (ζ Orionis).
-It's a bright nebula that despite significant interference from second magnitude Alnitak shows up surprisingly well in telescopes.
-Scopes of 150mm (6-inch) or more reveal a circular disk of nebulosity dissected by a prominent dark band.
-At high powers and with Alnitak moved out of the field of view more bands and subtle bright and dark patches are visible.
-NGC 2024 is a fine emission nebula that would be spectacular if it wasn't located next to such a bright star.
+It's a bright nebula that despite significant interference from second magnitude Alnitak, shows up surprisingly well in telescopes.
+Scopes of 150mm (6-inch) or more reveal a circular disk of nebulosity, dissected by a prominent dark band.
+At high powers, with Alnitak moved out of the field of view, more bands and subtle bright and dark patches are visible.
+NGC 2024 is a fine emission nebula that would be spectacular if it were not located next to such a bright star.
 It has an apparent diameter of 30 arc minutes and is about 900 to 1,500 light-years away.

 Bright Nebula and Open Cluster

-NGC 2174 (Nebula) and NGC 2175 (Open Cluster) - High up in the northern constellation reaches close to the Gemini border is NGC 2174 another star forming region 6,400 light-years distant.
-Nicknamed "The Monkey Head Nebula" due to its curious shape in wide field images this fairly ruddy emission nebula has been twice spectacularly imaged by the Hubble Space Telescope.
-When seen through medium size amateur scopes of order of 200mm (8-inch) aperture NGC 2174 appears fan shaped, slightly brighter towards the centre with faint dust bands visible.
-It total it spans 40 arc minutes although only about half that is visible visually.
+NGC 2174 (Nebula) and NGC 2175 (Open Cluster) - High up in the northern constellation reaches close to the Gemini border is NGC 2174, another star forming region 6,400 light-years distant.
+Nicknamed the Monkey Head Nebula due to its curious shape, this fairly ruddy emission nebula has been twice spectacularly imaged by the Hubble Space Telescope.
+When seen through medium size amateur scopes of order of 200mm (8-inch) aperture, it appears fan shaped, slightly brighter towards the centre with faint dust bands visible.
+It total, it spans 40 arc minutes but only about half of that can be seen visually.

-Spectacular open cluster M35 in Gemini is located 4 degrees to the north.
+Spectacular open cluster M35 in Gemini is located 4 degrees north of NGC 2174.

 Bright Nebula and Dark Nebula

-IC 434 and Barnard 33 (Horsehead Nebula) - Staying in the region surrounding Alnitak but this time looking south of the star lies emission nebula IC 434.
-On a good night with a 150mm (6-inch) scope the nebula appears as a tenuous faint wispy strip of light extending in a north to south direction.
+IC 434 and Barnard 33 (Horsehead Nebula) - Staying in the region surrounding Alnitak, but looking south of the star lies emission nebula IC 434.
+On a good night with a 150mm (6-inch) scope it appears as a tenuous faint wispy strip of light extending in a north to south direction.
 Averted vision helps, as does moving Alnitak out of the field of view.

-NGC 1973 / NGC 1975 / NGC 1977 - is a group of three reflection nebulae usually overlooked due to the prominence of nearby M42.
-The grouping is positioned half a degree northeast of the great nebula.
-Typical of reflection nebulae they appear bluish resulting from light reflection from hot young stars by the interstellar dust with darker regions dividing the three NGC objects.
+NGC 1973 / NGC 1975 / NGC 1977 - are a group of three reflection nebulae usually overlooked due to the prominence of nearby M42.
+This grouping is positioned half a degree northeast of the great nebula.
+Typical of reflection nebulae, they appear bluish resulting from light reflection from hot young stars by the interstellar dust, with darker regions dividing the three NGC objects.
 Overall it shines at magnitude +7.0 and covers 40 x 25 arc minutes of sky.
 Just to the north is open cluster NGC 1981.

 It's best seen in medium to large size scopes.

 NGC 1662 - mag. +6.4, is a loose open cluster visible with binoculars.
 The brightest components are just about resolvable with binoculars.
-It contains nearly a dozen 9th magnitude stars spread across a diameter of 20 arc minutes.
-Small scopes will show a few fainter stars and 250mm (10-inch) instruments up to 30 stars are visible.
-Although loose it stands out against the black backdrop.
+It contains nearly a dozen 9th magnitude stars, spread across a diameter of 20 arc minutes.
+Small scopes will show a few fainter stars and through 250mm (10-inch) instruments, up to 30 stars are visible.
+Although loose, it stands out against the black backdrop.

 NGC 1981 - is a large bright scattered cluster of 20 stars located a degree north of the Orion Nebula.
-At magnitude +4.6 it's visible to the naked eye as a misty unresolved patch of light.
-Binoculars such as 10x50s reveal about 10 stars with the brightest 7th magnitude members easily visible with direct vision.
+At magnitude +4.6, it's visible to the naked eye as a misty unresolved patch of light.
+Binoculars, such as 10x50s, reveal about 10 stars with the brightest members easily visible with direct vision.
 In total, this lovely cluster contains about 20 stars spread across 25 arc minutes of sky.
 Larger scopes hint at faint nebulosity in the background.

 NGC 1981 is about 7.5 million years old and 1,250 light-years distant.
 It marks the northern point of the sword of Orion.

-NGC 2169 - at mag. +5.9 is a small cluster visible in binoculars that forms a small triangle in the northeastern part of the constellation with stars nu (ν Ori - mag. +4.4) and xi (ξ Ori - mag. +4.5).
-With 10x50 binoculars this pretty area of sky reveals a somewhat hazy compact looking cluster surrounded by streams of faint stars.
+NGC 2169 - at mag. +5.9, is a small cluster visible in binoculars that forms a small triangle in the northeastern part of the constellation with stars nu (ν Ori - mag. +4.4) and xi (ξ Ori - mag. +4.5).
+Through 10x50 binoculars, this pretty area of sky reveals a somewhat hazy compact looking cluster surrounded by streams of faint stars.
 The brightest individual component shines at magnitude +6.9 and the brightest few stars are resolvable in binoculars.
-It's sometimes called the "37 Cluster" because it resembles the number 37 when seen through medium size scopes.
+It's sometimes called the 37 Cluster because it resembles the number 37 when seen through medium size scopes.

-NGC 2194 - mag. +8.5 is a rich but faint cluster located a couple of degrees southeast of NGC 2169.
+NGC 2194 - mag. +8.5, is a rich but faint cluster located a couple of degrees southeast of NGC 2169.
 Covering 10 arc minutes of sky and containing 80 members, NGC 2194 is well resolved in larger amateur scopes.
-At high magnifications of the order of 200 times a 300mm (12-inch) instrument reveals a teardrop shaped patch of light with many dim but resolvable stars.
+At high magnifications, of the order of 200x, a 300mm (12-inch) instrument reveals a teardrop shaped patch of light with many dim but resolvable stars.
 It has a flattened shape.